syncfusion-content/javascript-docs/js/api/ejTreeMap.md

 ### colorValuePath `string`
 {:#members:colorvaluepath}

-Specifies the color valuepath of the treemap
+Specifies the color value path of the treemap

 #### Default Value